tomekkaczanowski/testng-test-dependencies-reporter/readme.txt

 Implementation of a fancy TestNG reporter (IReporter) which visualizes test dependencies as a diagram (Dot / Graphviz).
-See this thread: http://groups.google.com/group/testng-dev/browse_thread/thread/48429064a526e809
+For more information

+* read this blog post: http://is.gd/mFIh3J
+* and this mailing list discussion http://is.gd/SuDQW7

 run
   gradle test